vectara/web-crawler/README.md

 - *--appclient-secret* (Required): OAuth2 client secret to index content
 - *--customer-id* (Required): Your Vectara customer ID
 - *--corpus-id* (Required): Your Vectara corpus ID that you want to index contents into
-- *--crawl-type*: Can be "single-page" to grab a single page or "sitemap" to get all contents of a sitemap.
-In the future, "recursive" will also be supported
+- *--crawl-type*: Can be `single-page` to grab a single webpage, `sitemap` to get all contents of a website's sitemap, `recursive` to recursively find and index links, or `rss` to treat the URL as an RSS feed an grab the contents
+- *--depth*: When `--crawl-type=recursive`, specify the maximum depth to discover and crawl links.
+Defaults to `1`
-- *--crawl-id*: Added to the metadata in Vectara so you can filter crawl results by a particular crawl.
-If you want to use this feature, make sure to add `crawl_id` as a filterable attribute in Vectara
+- *--crawl-id*: Added to the metadata in Vectara so you can filter crawl results by a particular crawl
 - *--indexing-endpoint*: The Vectara indexing endpoint.
 Defaults to `indexing.vectara.io`
 - *--auth-url*: OAuth2 authentication URL.
 Only required for accounts with custom authentication
+- *--install-chrome-driver | --no-instsall-chrome-driver*: whether or not to download the [chromedriver](https://chromedriver.chromium.org/downloads) as part of the crawl.
+Can be turned off if you already have Chrome installed on the machine or want to copy a particular `chromedriver` executable to the current directory.

 ## License
 This code is licensed Apache 2.0.
 For more details, see the [license file](LICENSE)